doomvox/raku-study/notes/meeting_2021oct24.md

             3.  gh is now the standard (?) github command-line tool

                 1.  a brief opinionated editorial that might possibly be controversial

+                    1.  git, for all it's problems, has a traditional command-line style

+                        1.  distinguishes between "plumbing and porcelain"

+                        2.  you can write slick gui tools using it, but aren't supposed to need them

+                    2.  gh:

+                        1.  likes to bug the user with questions

+                        2.  presents the user with **drop-down menus**

+                        3.  can't work with all shells (emacs sub-shells are no good)

+                        4.  looks like it MIGHT have command-line options to silence questions

+                            1.  documentation exists, but explanations are sketchy and examples of this usage are weak

             4.  git clone of repository to a local working directory